 Up to 1963 some 20,000 tonnes of uranium was supplied to the Soviet Union from mines at Baita (Bihor area in northwest) and at Banat in the southwest.
 The Baita mine produced very small output through to 2008 from decommissioning.
 Considerable rehabilitation of early mine sites has been undertaken by CNCAN.

-The state-owned Compania Nationala a Uraniului (CNU) produces about 50 tU per year from 3100 tU known resources at Crucea-Botusana in the north, with government subsidy.
+The state-owned Compania Nationala a Uraniului (CNU) has been producing about 50 tU per year from 3100 tU known resources at Crucea-Botusana in the north, with government subsidy.
 These mines were commissioned in 1983 and 1985 but are now almost depleted.
+Production in 2015 was 77 tU.
 Ore treatment is 350 km away in the Uzina mill at Feldioara in the centre of the country, using pressure alkaline leaching.
 This plant was commissioned in 1978.
 CNU is planning to develop the small Tulghes-Grinties deposit (discovered in 1960s) in the East Carpathian mountains about 100 km south of Crucea-Botusana at a cost of EUR 91 million.
 Another deposit is in the Highis-Drocea Mountains in the west.

 In 2014 it was announced that CNU would merge with SNN.